-For those after Champs-Elysées glam: smart Right Bank on a grand avenue leading between the Arc de Triomphe and Parc Monceau.
+For those after Champs-Elysées glam: smart Right Bank on a grand avenue leading between the [node:168629] and Parc Monceau.

 The clutter of the rooms comes as a bit of a shock after the minimalism we're used to in contemporary hotels, although Starck insists he's not doing "decoration".
 Empire chairs have been turned into bedside tables, lampshades are artistically scrawled upon, artworks are leaned casually around the walls, potential rock stars will find a guitar in every room, but satin eiderdowns seem a little strange on fashionable island beds and I'm not sure I fancy waking up looking into a vast mirror (which also conceals the TV screen).
 The standard rooms are quite small considering the enormous prices, some of the suites are gigantic – like no.500 with its huge drawing room littered with eclectic tables and sofas, dressing room and a white marble and mirror hexagonal bathroom, and most of the rooms appear to be interconnected should you wish to privatise a whole floor for yourself.
 Five vast apartments are due to open in the adjacent building in March 2011.